Jasusmet/Python/01_Basic/02_operators.md

 print('remainder: ', remainder)
 ```

-Let us start start connecting the dots and start making use of what we already know to calculate (area, volume,density, weight, perimeter, distance, force).
+Let's start connecting the dots and start making use of what we already know to calculate (area, volume,density, weight, perimeter, distance, force).

 **Example:**